gjstirling/gjstirling/README.md

 - 👋 Hi, I’m @gjstirling
-- 👀 I’m interested in
+- 👀 I’m interested in: Snowsports, Formula one and Outdoor activities
-- 🌱 I’m currently learning Coding with Ruby
+- 🌱 I’m currently: Learning how to be a developer
 - 💞️ I’m looking to collaborate on: Code Wars
 - 📫 How to reach me: email